Slice 3–4 medium tomatoes (mixed colors) into thin rounds.

 Then spread the chanterelles over the tomatoes.

-Put the remaining white wine vinegar in the pan, stir briefly, and drizzle the dressing over the tomatoes.
+Pour the remaining white wine vinegar into the pan, stir briefly, and drizzle the dressing over the tomatoes.

-Tear 1 ball of burrata with your hand and spread it over the carpaccio.
+Tear 1 ball of burrata by hand and spread it over the carpaccio.

 Drizzle the dish with the remaining olive oil.